Corporate Governance Guidelines

-The Board presently has six members (two management directors, three independent directors and one director who is not a member of management but would not be considered to be independent).
+The Board shall consist of at least three (3) members, of which a majority are Qualified Independent Directors.
 Under the Bylaws of the Company, the Board has the authority to change its size and the Board will periodically review its size as appropriate.
 The Board has two committees: (i) Audit Committee; and (ii) Governance, Compensation and Nominating Committee.
 Each Committee consists solely of independent directors.
 The Board may, from time to time, establish and maintain additional or different committees, as it deems necessary or appropriate.

 - In reaching their decision, the Qualified Independent Directors shall consider all factors they deem relevant, including: (i) any stated reasons why stockholders withheld votes from such director, (ii) any alternatives for curing the underlying cause of the withheld votes, (iii) the director’s tenure, (iv) the director’s qualifications, (v) the director’s past and expected future contributions to the Company, and (vi) the overall composition of the Board, including whether accepting the resignation would cause the Company to fail to meet any applicable SEC requirements.

-- If the Board determinations to accept such offered resignation, the Company shall promptly disclose publicly in a document furnished or filed with the SEC the director’s resignation.
+- The Company shall promptly disclose publicly in a document furnished or filed with the SEC the director’s offer of resignation in accordance with the procedure and the Board’s determination regarding the offered resignation.

 - A director who is required to offer his or her resignation in accordance with this Section 3 shall not be present during the deliberations or voting whether to accept his or her resignation.
 Prior to voting, the Qualified Independent Directors will afford the affected director an opportunity to provide any information or statement that he or she deems relevant.